DataDog/documentation/content/en/data_security/_index.md

 You can modify the data collected by Real User Monitoring in the browser to protect personally identifiable information and to sample the RUM data you’re collecting.
 Read [Modifying RUM Data and Context][21] for details.

-Session Replay privacy options default to protecting end user privacy and preventing sensitive organizational information from being collected.
+Session Replay privacy options default to protecting end-user privacy and preventing sensitive organizational information from being collected.
 Read about masking, overriding, and hiding elements from a session replay in [Session Replay Privacy Options][22].

 ### Database Monitoring